 O.Reg.
-410/22 establishes the PTs that an LDC must adhere to in the absence of an alternative agreement between an LDC and a Proponent.
+410/22 establishes the performance timelines (PTs), reflected in this Guideline, that an LDC must adhere to in the absence of an alternative agreement between an LDC and a Proponent.
 The timelines stipulated in O. Reg.
 410/22 begin once the LDC has received notice from the Proponent that the use of or access to the LDC's distribution system is required for the purpose of a designated broadband project and end once the LDC provides authorization to attach.

 Table 2 sets out suggested, non-binding PTs for each recommended step provided for in Table 1.
 Note that under O. Reg.
-410/22, LDCs are required to complete a wireline pole attachment request no later than the time specified in the regulation , subject to the distributor's discretion to agree upon and enter into a contract for an alternative timeframe.
+410/22, LDCs are required to complete a wireline pole attachment request no later than the time specified in the regulation unless the distributor and proponent agree upon and enter into a contract for an alternative timeframe.